By Kathleen Cue, Nebraska Extension Horticulture Educator

 Bring in plants before the first frost and place them in an east, west or south-facing window.
 Instigating the coloration of the bracts can be simple.
 If room lights remain off during the evening hours AND no street or yard light leaks in through the window during the evening, the poinsettia will develop colorful bracts on its own.
 Barring that, then begin the process in late September by placing the plant in a dark closet from 5:00 pm to 8:00 am and then moving it to a bright window from 8:00 am to 5:00 pm each day.
 Once the coloration of the bracts begins, the plants can be moved and left in a bright window.

-Go to Dodge County Horticultrue Web Page for more gardening information.
+Go to Dodge County Horticulture web page Trees, Plants and Insects for more gardening information.

 Photo below: Poinsettia